Is Honey Good For Dogs?

 As long as you’re using honey in moderation, it can be completely safe and often can help with the following;

-Does your dog have allergies?
+Does your dog have seasonal allergies?
 Well, they’re actually a lot more common than you may realize - and just like us, there are a multitude of things that can cause irritation.
-Turns out, if your dog does suffer from seasonal allergies, honey could be the perfect ingredient to add to their diet (in moderation).
+Turns out, if your dog does deal with seasonal allergies, honey could be the perfect ingredient to add to their diet (in moderation).

 PetLab Co.
-Top Tip: Using local honey is a great way to help build your dog's natural immune system against the pollen that irritates them.
+Top Tip: Using local honey is a great way to help support your dog's natural immune system against the pollen that can irritate them.

 Honey Can Help Digestion

 Honey can offer great and natural support to your dog’s gut health.
 Packed full of antioxidants, nutrients, and probiotics, this sweet syrup, when added to your pup’s diet in small quantities, can help provide your pet with bacterial balancing properties and a normal inflammatory response that can help support the digestive tract health.